gblach/cavalry/README.md

 	KEEP
 Mark that the container's image cannot be removed during the cleanup step.

+	TTY
+Run container on a pseudo-TTY without detaching it.
+This directive can be used to run single-shot containers.

 	EXEC tag command
 Defines the test command to run.
 This command will be executed